jbhoot/poc-json-to-atom-feed/README.md

 Scala CLI also informs if a dependency is out-of-date.

+### Implementation log

+F***ing `java.lang.NullPointerException`!
+And the world, instead of converging on a null-less programming language, has doubled down on `nil`s.

 ## OCaml

-OCaml comes with both a compiler *and* an interpreter.
+OCaml comes with both a compiler _and_ an interpreter.
 Pretty nifty, right?
 Except that there is no dependency management for a script intended to be run with the interpreter.

 I chose to use the interpreter mode anyway.

 Pre-requisites (to keep things local):

 - opam
 - opam local switch to keep things local
 - opam install ocamlfind